chinapedia/wikipedia.abstract.en/Page/Italian_language.md

 Phonology

-It-Vangeli.ogg, 1–7 of the Bible being read by a speaker of Italian from Milan]] }} Italian has a seven-vowel system, consisting of , as well as 23 consonants.
+, 1–7 of the Bible being read by a speaker of Italian from Milan]] }} Italian has a seven-vowel system, consisting of , as well as 23 consonants.
 Compared with most other Romance languages, Italian phonology is conservative, preserving many words nearly unchanged from Vulgar Latin.
 Some examples:

 -   Italian __ "fourteen" < Latin (cf. Romanian _/_, Spanish __, French __ , Catalan and Portuguese )
 -   Italian _settimana_ "week" < Latin (cf. Romanian _săptămână_, Spanish and Portuguese _semana_, French _semaine_ , Catalan _setmana_)